El-Potato-Slayer/web-scraper/README.md

     8. run 'ruby bin/main.rb'

-### Usage
+## Usage
+While inside the main directory, run:

+    ruby bin/main.rb

-    1. With your arrow keys, select one of the products that you would like to scrape with the Enter key
+You will be presented with a menu of the four main product categories.
+Using your arrow keys, select one of the available options and press Enter.

+    > Sweet & Gum
+      Chocolates
+      Snacks & Drinks
+      Gifts & Novelties

+Once selected, the scraper might take a moment to fetch the data.
+This will be indicated by the progress-bar.

+    [██████████████████           ] 67%

-    2. A list of all the products within that category will be displayed
+A list of all the products within the selected category will be displayed

+    1. Name: 20-Flavor Jelly Bean Gift Box 240g
+       Price: R175.00

+    2. Name: Airheads Extreme Sour 57g
+       Price: R35.00
+    ...

-    3. You will then be asked if you would like to generate a CSV file or not
+Afterwards, you will be asked if you would like to have a CSV file of the products generated.
+Using your arrow keys, select an option and press Enter.

+    Would you like to save the list to a csv file?
+    > Yes
+      No

-    4. If you selected to generate a CSV file, you will be asked to name the file (don't add .csv add the end)
+If you select no, the program will end.
+If you select yes, you will be asked to give the file a name.

-    5. The CSV file will be generated inside the main directory
+    Please enter the name of the file (files with the same name will be overwritten):
+    FileName

+You will then be notified that the file was successfully created

+    FileName.csv was successfully created

+Afterwards, you will be thanked for using the program and the program will end

+    Thank you for you using my program :-)

 ### Testing
 In order to run the tests for the program, run 'rspec' while in the main directory.
 All the tests will then proceed to execute.